 F = sailors’ finish position in the entire fleet (not flight) e.g., Open, Women’s, U17

 W = the event Bonus or Weighting Multiple – to indicate importance of event in qualification

-Any Team that has earned a top three “podium” finish in the Gold Fleet at the 2019 I420 Worlds or 2019 Jr. Europeans will be offered an invitation to become a Member of Team USA at the 2020 JECs.
+Any Team that has earned a top three “podium” finish in the Gold Fleet at the 2020 I420 Worlds will be offered an invitation to become a Member of Team USA at the 2021 JECs.
 The Pre-Qualified Teams must still apply by the submission deadline.

 WILD CARD SELECTION

 “Wild Card” invitations may be extended to sailors to join Team USA if there are not enough qualifying teams to fill out the full roster.
 A “Wild Card” team is one that does not qualify on points.
 The Selection Committee has authority to invite sailors from the list of applicants who have submitted an application form by the submission deadline.